And what I’m doing to (try to) stay healthy

 - Clobetasol (steroid cream for eczema, psoriasis)

-- Triamcinolone (steroid cream for eczema)
+- Triamcinolone Acetonide (steroid cream for eczema, mixed into Cerave lotion)

 - Hydrocortisone (steroid cream for eczema)

-- Protopic (ointment for eczema, psoriasis)
+- Tacrolimus (ointment for psoriasis)

 Again, all have been discussed with my doctor, who is both an M.D. and a Naturopath.